SPHERE IS A BIM DIGITAL TWIN PLATFORM

 Scalability & Replication: to use project activities as a vehicle to attain the maximum post-project uptake of the project foreground and impact on the widest possible audience of EU workers and contractors, construction professionals, and the general public.

-For the duration of the project, we will provide demonstrations in 2 new buildings and 2 renovation residential buildings in Finland, Austria, Italy, and Netherlands.
+For the duration of the project, we will provide demonstrations in 2 new buildings and 2 renovation residential buildings in Finland, Luxembourg, Italy, and Netherlands.